cciw-uk/cciw.co.uk/docs/security.rst

   and SSH for server access.

-* The source code in this project should not contain any information that is private to CCIW and specific to the deployment of this project.
+* The source code in this project should not contain any information that is private to CCiW and specific to the deployment of this project.
 This includes all passwords and API keys.
-These should instead be stored in the file ``config/secrets.json``, and transferred when necessary as per the procedures in "CCIW website security procedures".
+These should instead be stored in the file ``config/secrets.json``, and transferred when necessary as per the procedures in "CCiW website security procedures".

 * The source code must not contain personal information - for example the names email addresses or name of people to be emailed in different circumstances.